16 Most Common Stainless Steel Grades [Explained]

 Martensitic Stainless Steels

 Martensitic alloys can be hardened and tempered through various techniques of heat/aging treatment.
-They can be low- or high-carbon steels built around a composition of iron, 11-17% chromium, and 0.01-1.2% carbon.
+They can be low- or high-carbon steels, with a composition of iron, 11-17% chromium, and 0.01-1.2% carbon.

 Martensitic steels are magnetic in both the hardened (heat-treated) and annealed condition.
 They are often used for applications that require incredibly high tensile strength and impact resistance.